Budget Sin Into Your Small Group Experience

 Photo: ©mediaphotos from Getty Images Signature via Canva.com

-The title sounds careless, but before you blow a gasket, let me ask, “Have you reached sinless perfection yet?”
-There is a secret in all our lives that is not a secret at all: we still sin against God and each other.
+The title sounds careless and possibly scary, but before you blow a gasket, let me ask, “Have you reached sinless perfection yet?”
+We can pretend there is a secret in our lives, but the truth is that it is not a secret at all: we still sin against God and each other.
+We might love God and others as we love ourselves, but we most certainly sin against God and others, too.
+This undeniable truth is a call to action to prepare for the inevitable.
+Like a wise financial steward who knows hard times are coming, he budgets for those difficult days.

 You may want to read: